THE DHARMA FLOWER SUTRA SEEN THROUGH

 will be as long as twelve minor kalpas.

-The length of time in which his Dharma remains correct
+in which his Dharma remains correct,

 so that other people

-can become enlightened through it
+can become enlightened through it,

-will be twenty minor kalpas
+will be twenty minor kalpas.

-and when his Dharma becomes a simulated and routinized parody
+And, when his Dharma becomes

-of what such a teaching really is
+of what such a teaching really is,

 it will linger on again